garethpbk/graphql-yoga-now/article.md

 ## Wrap Up

-That concludes this tutorial.
+That concludes this tutorial!
 The main difficulties I faced in moving a `graphql-yoga` server from Now 1.0 to Now 2.0 were understanding how to set up builds, routes, the schema path, and environment variables; hopefully you've now got a handle on how to work with them all.

+Keep an eye out for part 2: a core feature of Now 2.0 is monorepo support, meaning you can configure one _now.json_ at a project's root that allows for deployment of multiple servers and front-ends (even in different languages!) - I'm planning on following this article up with an example of deploying a front-end for this server in the same repo.